ansible-collections/community.aws/docs/community.aws.rds_instance_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>The name of the master user for the DB cluster.
+                        <div>The name of the master user for the DB instance.
 Must be 1-16 letters or numbers and begin with a letter.</div>
                         <div style="font-size: small; color: darkgreen"><br/>aliases: username</div>
                 </td>
             </tr>